 - Myth #8: Tom Thumb bits are very mild.

-- Myth #9: Wonder bits are useful, effective tools for gaited horses.
+- Myth #9: Wonder bits for horses are useful, effective tools for gaited horses.

 - Myth #10: Bitless bridles and hackamores are more humane that bits.